 In the last year, I’ve come to realize what happens when I don’t really listen to the inner voice of the Holy Spirit.
 It’s so easy to dig in and be consumed by “callings” to areas that use my skills and gifts.
 Being drawn to people is always a temptation of mine.
 But when I jump in without listening; without praying, I feel tired and frustrated.
 And, in a sense, those “good” things become my “Peter.”
 They are stumbling blocks.

 What is God’s purpose for you right now?
-In this season of your life?
 What is the “BEST” way that Jesus can be seen at work in your life?
 What must you give up to embrace it?

 Sometimes life doesn’t make sense.
 The reality of living in a world of brokenness washes over us on a daily basis.
 Yet, I think we are still caught off guard by it……and sometimes the depth of that brokenness challenges us.